xguse/movingthelamppost/2013/07/22/python_gotcha__generators_not_always_drop_in_replacements_for_lists.rst

 I spent a good long time dissecting and re-writing all of the rest of that code before I realized what was happening.
 I hope that others might benefit from my pain by reading this.

-Generators are awesome and help make Python the amazing language that it is, but the fact that they look like a ``list`` in many code use-cases can result in some not-so-fun debugging sessions unless you pay close attention!
+Generators and iterators are awesome and help make Python the amazing language that it is, but the fact that they look like a ``list`` in many code use-cases can result in some not-so-fun debugging sessions unless you pay close attention!

 .. author:: default
 .. categories:: Python Shorts, Tutorials